ivuorinen/starred/README.md

 - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 - [timhutton/twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser) - Python code to parse a Twitter archive and output in various ways
 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.
-- [ttu/ruuvitag-sensor](https://github.com/ttu/ruuvitag-sensor) - Python library for communicating with RuuviTag BLE Sensor Beacon and for decoding sensor data from broadcasted data
+- [ttu/ruuvitag-sensor](https://github.com/ttu/ruuvitag-sensor) - Python package for communicating with RuuviTag BLE Sensor and for decoding sensor data from broadcasted data
 - [wger-project/wger](https://github.com/wger-project/wger) - Self hosted FLOSS fitness/workout, nutrition and weight tracker written with Django
 - [xcp-ng/xcp](https://github.com/xcp-ng/xcp) - Entry point for issues and wiki.
 Also contains some scripts and sources.
 - [ytdl-org/youtube-dl](https://github.com/ytdl-org/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites